SAP/e-mobility-charging-stations-simulator/tests/ocpp-server/README.md

 poetry run task server --command ClearCache --period 5
 ```

-Please be mindful that these commands were examples according to the provided scenario, the available commands and their syntax might vary depending on the ocpp version and the implemented functionalities on your server.
+Please be mindful that these commands were examples according to the provided scenario, the available commands and their syntax might vary depending on the ocpp version and the implemented functionalities on your client.

 ## Overview of the Server Scripts